Writing code is easy. Writing code that works isn’t.

 The Requirements Definition & Analysis is a usually long process that consists of multiple meetings.
 In between those meetings domain experts (tech, financial, legal, consultants) will research and define strict requirements for the software.

 After the requirements are defined and carefully analyzed the Product Manager/Owner will create an SRS (Software Requirement Specification) document.
-This process could be done with the help of software, such as Tara AI.
+This process could be done with the help of tools such as Tara AI that have requirements management software functionality.

 At this stage, the customer and the Product Owner must have agreed on the SRS which describes all the requirements that we’ll be developed and designed during the software development lifecycle.